bkhartmire/restaurant-review-rails-with-js-app/README.md

   2. output should inform on the PID numbers
   3. kill -9 [PID number]
   4. now try launching the server again :-)

+To Do:
+Contributors' Guide:
+Mit Open Source License (add file)